Supporting municipalities with climate action

 Neighbourhood initiatives are a highly effective contribution to local climate action, as they create practical ways for citizens to get involved.
 Such initiatives support energy-efficient and resource-friendly lifestyles at local level through rapid, individual and sustainable solutions.
 At the same time, they strengthen neighbourhood cohesion and invite people to actively contribute to improving the climate and quality of life in the region.
 The Federal Environment Ministry supports such initiatives under the NCI with the support programme Kurze Wege für den Klimaschutz (shortcuts to combatting climate change).

 Effective climate action requires, among other things, that climate-friendly and environmentally-friendly mobility solutions be used on a widespread basis.
 Implementation is often very difficult in practice – especially for municipalities.

 It is for this reason that, since 2009, the Federal Environment Ministry has supported public transport companies with the introduction of hybrid buses into daily bus routes.
-To improve the bicycle traffic situation in specifically defined areas such as residential areas, and village and city centres, the Federal Environment Ministry has also launched the national competition Klimaschutz durch Radverkehr (climate action and cycling).
+To improve the bicycle traffic situation in specifically defined areas such as residential areas, and village and city centres, the Federal Environment Ministry has also launched the call for action Klimaschutz durch Radverkehr (climate action and cycling).

 Reducing climate-damaging emissions from technical facilities

 Since 2008, the Federal Environment Ministry has been promoting the reconstruction, total and partial refurbishment of energy-efficient refrigeration and air-conditioning systems under the NCI.
 The facilities promoted with investment grants use considerably less energy and cause substantially lower CO2 emissions from electricity generation.
 In addition, the Federal Environment Ministry promotes the construction of electricity and heat-managed combined heat and power plants (CHP plants) up to 20 kWel.